 Making Strawberry Jam

 I cook and bake most of our foods from scratch because my son has a palm oil allergy and palm oil intolerance.
-While strawberry jelly typically doesn’t contain palm oil like many other processed foods do, I’m now in the habit of making so many foods from scratch, learning how to make strawberry jelly seemed like a natural thing to do.
+While strawberry jelly and jam typically doesn’t contain palm oil like many other processed foods do, I’m now in the habit of making so many foods from scratch, learning how to make strawberry jelly seemed like a natural thing to do.

 If you make this homemade strawberry jelly recipe, please let me know how it went in the Comments.
 Why do you make your own instead of buying it?
 Thank you for your interest in making foods at home.